 I am unconventional, creative and instigative.
 I do not believe in boundaries for it erodes the creative process to understanding a specific space.
 I see tangible space as a surface for art.

-My portfolio above “impressionism meets photography” will show examples of space that I have molded and/or created.
 LinkedIn will tell you more about my professional background.
-My other sites will give you further insight into my work: www.creativeinstigation.org. and www.myghostinme.com
+My other sites will give you further insight into my work and my life: http://www.creativeinstigation.org. and www.myghostinme.com

 Many of my pieces are available to purchase.